sierracorban/A-Person-Worth-Knowing/readme.txt

 I added this ine in the update-readme branch. a fourth line turned conflict
-Adding stuff for the homework branchp purposefully creating a conflict for homework cool
+Adding stuff for the homework branchp purposefully creating a conflict for homework attempt two
+cool